brianglass/anastasis/files/26_september.md

 **Theotokion.**

 From you, O all-blameless, God was made known to mortals in the likeness of flesh.
-Ever implore him, O All-holy, to slay the deÂ­structive thoughts of our flesh.
+Ever implore him, O All-holy, to slay the de­structive thoughts of our flesh.

 **Katavasia.**